Marine Science Officer

 Skills for Marine Science/Merchant Marine Officer Majors

-A major in marine science/merchant marine officer prepares you for careers in which the following skill-sets are crucial:
+marine science/merchant marine officer majors are found most commonly in careers in which the following skills are important:

 - Operation and Control - Controlling operations of equipment or systems.